pavantejaswivelivela/pavantejaswivelivela/readme.md

 - [LinkedIn](https://www.linkedin.com/in/pavantejaswivelivela/)

-<h5> &copy; 2024 Pavan Tejaswi Velivela.
+<h5> &copy; 2025 Pavan Tejaswi Velivela.
 All rights reserved </h5>
-The land I work at is situated on the traditional territory of the Kanien’kehà:ka, a place which has long served as a site of meeting and exchange amongst many First Nations including the Kanien’kehá:ka of the Haudenosaunee Confederacy, Huron/Wendat, Abenaki, and Anishinaabeg.
+The land I work at is situated on the traditional territory of the Kanien’kehà:ka, a place which has long served as a site of meeting and exchange amongst many First Nations, including the Kanien’kehá:ka of the Haudenosaunee Confederacy, Huron/Wendat, Abenaki, and Anishinaabeg.